unforswearing/applescript/README.md

 <BR>
 ###Script Categories
 Listed as folders above.
-Most scripts should be self-explanatory, however, short descriptions for each folder will come soon.
+Most scripts should be self-explanatory, however, short descriptions for each folder will come soon as a 'README.md' file.

 <BR>
 ###Links/Dependencies